pesobreiro/customerDropoutMembership/README.md

 # Customer dropout membership

 Context:
-An organization membership located in portugal.
+An organization membership located in Portugal.
 The organization offers an annual membership for the members, the service subscription has several payment options:

 - Men with a annual fee of 10€